Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Our Proposed Method

 \subsection{Code Feature Extractor}

-Transformer-based encoders usually stack many layers of the same structure together to obtain the context vector.
-For example, Bert~\cite{devlin2018bert} uses a 12-layer encoder, the original Transformer~\cite{vaswani2017attention} uses a 6-layer encoder.
-For the pseudo-code generation problem, we additionally introduced the code feature extractor (CFER) to effectively capture the source code's feature information, which can not be captured by the Transformer encoder.
-Therefore, CFER is attached to the original Transformer encoder in our proposed method {\tool}.
-In particular, we utilize the CNN-based structure proposed by Gehrin et al.~\cite{gehring2017convolutional} and add a multi-layer stack convolutional layer.
-The stack CNN can form a hierarchical representation, and the convolutional layer includes a one-dimensional convolution, a gated linear unit (GLU), and a residual connection.
+For the pseudo-code generation problem, we additionally introduced the code feature extractor (CFER) to effectively capture the source code's local feature information as external knowledge for knowledge fusion with Transformer, which can not be captured by the Transformer Encoder.
+Therefore, CFER is attached to the original Transformer Encoder in our proposed method {\tool}.

+Recently, more studies~\cite{hu2018deep,hu2018summarizing} on code comment generation resorted to fusing semantic and syntactic information learned from the code to improve the quality of the generated code comments.
+In particular, they all aimed to extract the information from the abstract syntax tree (AST) of code fragments for syntactic representation learning.
+However, extracting this kind of information may be not feasible in pseudo-code generation tasks since the code line is fine-grained.
+For example, the code statement ``from logging import NullHandler", which imports a third-party library, cannot extract its AST information.
+Therefore, we aim to combine CNN with Transformer in the field of pseudo-code generation.